oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 Authorization codes or values of `state` can unintentionally be disclosed to attackers through the referrer header, by leaking either from a client's web site or from an AS's web site.
-Note: even if specified otherwise in [@!RFC2616], section 14.36, the same may happen to access tokens conveyed in URI fragments due to browser implementation issues as illustrated by Chromium Issue 168213 [@!bug.chromium].
+Note: even if specified otherwise in [@!RFC2616], Section 14.36, the same may happen to access tokens conveyed in URI fragments due to browser implementation issues as illustrated by Chromium Issue 168213 [@!bug.chromium].

-### Leakage from the OAuth client
+### Leakage from the OAuth Client

-This requires that the client, as a result of a successful authorization request, renders a page that
+Leakage from the OAuth client requires that the client, as a result of a successful authorization request, renders a page that

   * contains links to other pages under the attacker's control (ads, faq, ...) and a user clicks on such a link, or
-  * includes third-party content (iframes, images, etc.) for example if the page contains user-generated content (blog).
+  * includes third-party content (iframes, images, etc.), for example if the page contains user-generated content (blog).

 As soon as the browser navigates to the attacker's page or loads the third-party content, the attacker receives the authorization response